amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 Like my colleagues, I was versed in C and assembly, when I learned Smalltalk a few years before they began learning C++.
 However, when I learned OO in Smalltalk, I did not experience that shocking ordeal my colleagues had to endure, because Smalltalk was a small, simple, strictly OO language, without pointers, `goto`, and other PP paraphernalia to distract and derail me.
 And because, by the time I began learning Smalltalk, I had already learnt LISP, I was able to recognise, and exploit, Smalltalk's FP idioms.
 Learning OO was by no means an easy transition for me, but it certainly was an enjoyable learning process, not an ordeal.

 This experience taught me that when learning something new and distinct it is best to check one's prejudices and predilections, and that early exposure to different perspectives is vital in one's continuing intellectual development.
 Learning is an exercise in assiduity while being receptive.
 Humility is the trait from which both hard work and open mind sprang.
 Do not be seduced by the "my way is the only way" mentality.
-The arrogance born of "my best way" sways in the blistering winds of trend and it is soon buried under the wind-blown sands of time; humility, however, is unburdened and it glides above the trendy waves.
+The arrogance born of "my best way" sways in the blistering winds of trend and it is soon buried under the wind-blown sands of time; humility, however, is unburdened and it glides above tempests of trends.
 So, strive to be humble.
 Learn, continuously.

 # FUNCTIONAL